ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 based on a compound annual growth rate continuing at 34% (from Appendix D of {{CVNI}}).

 A substantial part of this growth is due to increased use of streaming video, although the amount of video traffic in real-time communications (for example, online videoconferencing) has also grown significantly.
 While both streaming video and videoconferencing have real-time delivery and latency requirements, these requirements vary from one application to another.
-For example, videoconferencing demands an end-to-end (one-way) latency of a few hundreds of milliseconds whereas live streaming can tolerate latencies of several seconds.
+For additional discussion of latency requirements, see {{latency-cons}}.

 In many contexts, video traffic can be handled transparently as generic application-level traffic.
 However, as the volume of